 Soybeans planted late need more seeds per acre to maximize profit compared to full-season soybeans.
 Higher plant densities help achieve canopy closure and help compensate for the shortened growing conditions.
 Seeding rate targets for late planted beans should be between 180,000 to 200,000 seeds per acre.

 Late planting does not alter the need for weed, insect or disease control, but because yields are typically lower it is important to manage inputs carefully.
 Since soils are typically drier for June or July planting, fungicide seed treatments are not commonly needed.
 A smaller canopy means less tolerance to defoliating insects so it’s important to scout for these.
 Late-planted beans may also be more prone to damage from corn earworms and stinkbugs as their maturity coincides with the movement of these insects from other crops.
 Regular scouting will help determine what pests are present and if levels are at a threshold where treatment is profitable.
+The Pest Inspection services around Charleston, SC can be of help in getting rid of them.

 In summary, soybean producers planting in June or July should consider planting as soon as possible after wheat harvest, decreasing their row spacing, increasing their seeding rates and properly managing pests to help increase yields.